davidedc/devart-template/project_posts/2014-03-21-Rubberbanding-galore.md

 To be analytical - a part of the problem is inherent and unavoidable, for example concurrent modification of the same slider is going to end up in one winner and one loser.
 But there is a particular part of the problem that is very annoying and *can* be avoided, i.e. the issue of having a widget updated *while* the user is working with it.
 Whoever tried to drag a slider that "opposed resistance" or acted erratically knows the feeling.
 It just completely breaks the feeling of consistency of the UI.

 How would one go about solving that?
-One idea is to hope there is no problem and hope that some kind of merge will work, as in this first diagram of mine:
+One idea is to hope there is no problem and hope that some kind of simple magical merge will work, as in this first diagram of mine:

 ![Happy days](https://raw.github.com/davidedc/devart-template/master/project_images/UI-Synch-diagram-1-happy-days.gif)